Adolfo Daniel Vallejo: 2021-2022: Juniors

-In 2021, Vallejo won the Junior Orange Bowl in Plantation, Florida, defeating Bruno Kuzuhara in the final.
-He was the first Paraguayan player to win the tournament and only the second to reach the final after Víctor Pecci.
+In 2021, Vallejo won the prestigious Orange Bowl in Plantation, United States, defeating American Bruno Kuzuhara in the final.
+He was the first Paraguayan player to win that event and only the second to reach the final after Víctor Pecci.

-In 2022, Vallejo reached the final of the Australian Open in boys doubles, partnering with Alex Michelsen, losing in the final to Bruno Kuzuhara and Coleman Wong.
+In January 2022, he was a runner-up in the boys' doubles category at the 2022 Australian Open, with American Alex Michelsen.
+The pair lost to second seeds Bruno Kuzuhara and Coleman Wong in the final.

-2023: Maiden ATP Challenger doubles title
+2023-2024: Maiden ATP Challenger title

 In July 2023, Vallejo reached his first final on the Challenger Tour in Santa Fe, Argentina, losing to Mariano Navone in the final.
 The following month, he won his first Challenger doubles title in Lima, Peru, partnering with Gonzalo Bueno, defeating Jorge Panta and Ignacio Buse in the final.

-2024-2025: First singles ATP Challenger title, top 200

-In March 2024, he won his first Challenger title in São Léopoldo, Brazil, defeating Enzo Couacaud in the final.
+In March 2024, Vallejo won his first Challenger title in São Léopoldo, Brazil, defeating Enzo Couacaud in the final.
 He became the youngest Paraguayan to win an ATP Challenger title and the fourth Paraguayan champion in ATP Challenger Tour history and first since Ramon Delgado in 2009.
 As a result, he reached the top 300 on 6 May 2024.

+2025: Two Challenger titles, top 150

-In March 2025 ranked at a career-high of No. 187, achieved on 17 March 2025, he reached the semifinals at the home Challenger in Asunción, Paraguay but lost to eventual champion Emilio Nava.
+In March 2025 ranked at a career-high of No. 187, achieved on 17 March 2025, Vallejo reached the semifinals at the home Challenger in Asunción, Paraguay but lost to eventual champion Emilio Nava.
+Following winning the 2025 Guayaquil Challenger, Vallejo reached the top 150 in the singles rankings at world No. 143 on 24 November 2025.